 Pokémon began as an idea in the early days of the Game Boy by the Japanese video game designer Satoshi Tajiri.
 As a child growing up in the rural city of Machida on the outskirts of Tokyo, Tajiri was an avid bug collector, and he took that enthusiasm to develop the idea for "pocket monsters."

 The game took six years to develop and was finally released in Japan in 1996.
 After the original games, called "Pocket Monsters Aka and Midori" (Red and Green), skyrocketed to success, they transitioned to the United States two years later under the name "Pokémon Red and Blue."
 It became incredibly popular, spawning a television show, card game, sequels, spin-off games and more merchandise than could be believed.
+The most expensive pokemon card going for more than $375,000!

 More than 20 years later, Pokémon is still a genuine phenomenon.
 Just how big?
 According to Nintendo, Pokémon is one of the best-selling game franchises worldwide, having sold more than 340 million copies of video game software as of March 2019.
 The company also shipped more than 27.2 billion Pokémon cards, which were translated into 13 different languages and sold in 74 different countries.
 Meanwhile, the Pokémon cartoons air all over the world, and the movies based on that cartoon have brought in hundreds of millions of dollars at the worldwide box office.